Chrysaor716/Home-Automation-Network/README.md

 # Home-Automation-Network
 Integration of four Raspberry Pi's to create an interactive home environment.

-The Pi's interact on a local network with RabbitMQ as the message broker.
+The Pi's interact on a local network with either RabbitMQ as the message broker or sockets.
 One Pi act as a central server, with the rest communicating via that single server.

 	Pi 1: User Interaction
 Takes in voice input as well as a web-based protocol from the user.